 Ms. Seelig has received multiple awards and has been honored in both national and international forums for her legal accomplishments:

-- Named one of the "World's Leading Patent Professionals" in the Patent 1000 guide by Intellectual Asset Management (IAM) magazine for Prosecution (2014 - 2022).
+- Named one of the "World's Leading Patent Professionals" in the Patent 1000 guide by Intellectual Asset Management (IAM) magazine for Prosecution (2014 - 2023).
 The 2021 guide called her an "essential ally" who "reads patent and innovation landscapes with unerring accuracy."
 The 2022 guide described her as someone "who excels at reading competitive landscapes and designing get-ahead strategies for patrons."
+The 2023 guide described her as someone "who adds further depth to the prosecution line-up.
+Her background in physics and mathematics is of great value to patrons in a wide range of sectors, from mechanical to software."

 - Named as Washington Law & Politics Super Lawyer, 2004 and 2005